eigentor/hsk/web/modules/contrib/antibot/README.md

 CONFIGURATION
 -------------

- * Specify the forms you want to enable antibot in Administration » User interface » Antibot.
+ * Specify the forms you want to enable Antibot in Administration » User interface » Antibot.

  * Configure the user permissions in Administration » People » Permissions:

-   - Administer antibot configuration
+   - Administer Antibot configuration

-     Users with this permission will be able to configure the antibot settings in Administration » User interface » Antibot.
+     Users with this permission will be able to configure the Antibot settings in Administration » User interface » Antibot.

 MAINTAINERS